 This axonal diversity is a clinically relevant microstructural feature, as neurodegenerative or neuroinflammatory processes can affect axon diameters differently.

-Advances in Imaging
+Advances in MRI

 Recent advances in Magnetic Resonance Imaging (MRI) have enabled the non-invasive mapping of the microstructural properties of brain network connections in live brains.
 However, attempts to correlate these structural features with brain function have not yet been successful.